hanling3/recipe-book/documents/user-testing-app/debrief-notes.md

 # Debrief Notes

+After conducting all of our usabiliy tests, our team gathered together and highlighted the following problems from each user:

 - User 1: John
     - In task 1&2, the user was not sure if the recipe was added to the meal plan/favorite list successfully, there is no notification pop-up
         - (Need to give users feedback after they click the add button)